+Units that attend all daily flag ceremonies will be awarded 20 points.
 During two different ceremonies, an unknown staff member will review units at the evening flag ceremony.
-The two units displaying the most Scout spirit, including troop and patrol flags, will be awarded 20 points.
-Five additional points awarded if all Scouts are in uniform.
+The two units in full Field Uniform and displaying the most Scout spirit, including troop and patrol flags, will receive an additional 10 points.